-View the google map below for location info.
-Use this mobile friendly map to navigate the tour as you go.
-If you'd prefer a paper map you can pick one up at any Art in Action location or use files below and download and print at home.
-Green dots: Displays & Events for Sun Sept 30 Culture Days Tour (11am-4pm unless noted) Purple Dots: Our growing Barn Quilt Trail Blue Dots: Local points of interest All dots: enjoy, have fun, chat, engage, give us your feedback
+Once locations are confirmed you will find a mobile friendly map here to navigate the tour as you go.
+If you'd prefer a paper map you can pick one up at any Art in Action location or print from home.
+Green dots: Displays & Events for Sun Sept 29 Culture Days Tour (11am-4pm unless noted) Purple Dots: Our growing Barn Quilt Trail Blue Dots: Local points of interest All dots: enjoy, have fun, chat, engage, give us your feedback

 Culture Days Art in Action.
-All locations are open 11am-4pm unless noted Meet & chat with local artistan, share art, stories & inspiration.
+All locations are open 11am-4pm unless noted Meet & chat with local artists & artisans, share art, stories & inspiration.

 *The Green Gecko - 436 Lyndhurst Rd.
 Local and International Artisan work for sale. (designated tour info centre)

-*Quilting, Rug Hooking Demos & Displays - 403 Lyndhurst Rd.
-United Church Hall .Meet with artisans quilting, weaving and rug hooking.
+*Quilting, Rug Hooking Demos & Displays - Location TBA .Meet with artisans quilting, weaving and rug hooking.
 Chat and learn about their work.

 *Round House Alpaca – 401 Lyndhurst Rd.
 Round House Alpacas will show you the source, journey and finished luxurious products from our lovely Alpacas.
 With fibre second to none, alpacas give the warmest, breathable, hypo-allergenic yarn, that we then handknit into wonderful things to wear and enjoy.
 11am-4pm